rsmaller/carg/README.md

 #### carg_override_callbacks()
 This function accepts the argument count and vector, plus a series of variadic arguments, mainly a formatter and function pointers which accept no arguments and return nothing.
-This function type is referred to as `CargCallbackFunc` in the `cargs.h` header.
+This function type is referred to as `CargCallbackFunc` in the `carg.h` header.
 It will set flags where, when passed by the user, will run a specific function and terminate the program, essentially overriding the control flow of the program.
 This function should be called before any setter functions.